Pullback formulas for arithmetic cycles on orthogonal Shimura varieties: Introduction

 \section{Introduction}

 On an orthogonal Shimura variety $M$, one has a systematic supply of special cycles coming from embeddings of smaller orthogonal Shimura varieties.
 These cycles are the subject of a series of conjectures of Kudla \cite{kudlaMSRI}, whose central theme is that they should be geometric analogues of the coefficients of Siegel theta functions.
-For example, it is known by work of Bruinier and Raum \cite{BwR} that these cycles are the coefficients of a Siegel modular form valued in the Chow group of $M$.

 In order to do arithmetic intersection theory with these cycles, one must endow them with Green currents.
-One construction of such Green currents was done by Garcia-Sankaran \cite{GS}, using ideas of Bismut \cite{Bis} and Bismut-Gillet-Soul\'e \cite{BiGS}, and the special cycles endowed with these currents define arithmetic special cycles in the Gillet-Soul\'e arithmetic Chow group of $M$.
+One construction of such Green currents was done by Garcia-Sankaran \cite{GS}, using ideas of Bismut \cite{Bis} and Bismut-Gillet-Soul\'e \cite{BiGSa}.
+The special cycles endowed with these currents define arithmetic special cycles in the Gillet-Soul\'e arithmetic Chow group of $M$.
 The goal of this paper is to show that these arithmetic special cycles behave nicely under pullbacks via embeddings $M_0 \to M$ of smaller orthogonal Shimura varieties, in the sense that the pullback of an arithmetic special cycle on $M$ is a prescribed linear combination of arithmetic special cycles on $M_0$.

 When an arithmetic cycle intersects $M_0$ properly, its pullback to can be defined in a naive way, and is easy to compute directly from the definitions.
 Unfortunately, the intersections that arise in our setting are very rarely proper.
 For improper intersections, Gillet and Soul\'e define pullbacks using the moving lemma, which is poorly suited to any kind of explicit calculation.
 One doesn't have any natural choice of rationally trivial cycle with which to move the special cycle, and even if one did, replacing an arithmetic special cycle by a rationally equivalent one would destroy all the nice properties of the special cycle and Green current that one started with.